aumpierre-unb/InternalFluidFlow.jl/instructions.md

-## Using the InternalFluidFlow module for Julia:
+## Using the InternalFluidFlow module for Julia

 ### Add and load InternalFluidFlow from JuliaHub repository (last released version)